-Guests who reserve their space through National Geographic Unique Lodges of the World are invited to choose one of the following private excursions: Forage for ingredients in the nearby wilderness with Executive Chef Derek Bendig, and then join him in the house kitchen to make a wild salad with them.
-Practice fly casting with an angling expert and prepare your fresh catch with the help of Chef Bendig.
-Or ride horseback on a full-day trail excursion with a private guide, pausing to enjoy a lunch cooked over an open fire high atop a scenic mountain bluff.
+Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic Expedition.
+At Siwash Lake Wilderness Resort, National Geographic guests are invited to choose one of the following private excursions: Forage for true morel mushrooms in the area's post-wildfire ecosystem with a wilderness guide, learning about the regeneration following the wildfire.
+Practice fly casting with an angling expert and enjoy your fresh catch prepared by the lodge Chef.
+Or ride horseback on a full-day trail excursion with a private guide, pausing to enjoy a lunch cooked over an open fire.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.